metalama/Metalama.Documentation/content/patterns/wpf/command.md

 ## Async commands

-When the `Execute` method returns a `Task`, the `[Command]` aspect implements an asynchronous command, which means that the <xref:System.Windows.Input.ICommand.Execute*?text=ICommand.Execute> method returns immediately (i.e. after at the first non-syncronous `await`).
+When the `Execute` method returns a `Task`, the `[Command]` aspect implements an asynchronous command, which means that the <xref:System.Windows.Input.ICommand.Execute*?text=ICommand.Execute> method returns immediately (i.e., after the first non-synchronous `await`).
 The aspect generates a property of type <xref:Metalama.Patterns.Wpf.AsyncDelegateCommand>, which implements <xref:System.ComponentModel.INotifyPropertyChanged> and exposes the following members:

-- The <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.ExecutionTask> property is returns the task representing the last execution of the command.
+- The <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.ExecutionTask> property returns the task representing the last execution of the command.
-- The <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.Cancel*> method allows to cancel the current task.
+- The <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.Cancel*> method allows canceling the current task.
-- The <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.CanExecute>, <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.CanCancel>, <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.IsCancellationRequested>, <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.IsRunning> properties expose the state of the command.
+- The <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.CanExecute>, <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.CanCancel>, <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.IsCancellationRequested>, and <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.IsRunning> properties expose the state of the command.

 By default, the <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.CanExecute> property returns `false` if the previous call of the <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.Execute*> method is still running.
 To allow for concurrent execution, set the <xref:Metalama.Patterns.Wpf.CommandAttribute.SupportsConcurrentExecution?text=CommandAttribute.SupportsConcurrentExecution> property to `true`.

 To track and cancel concurrent executions of the command, subscribe to the <xref:Metalama.Patterns.Wpf.BaseAsyncDelegateCommand.Executed> event and use the <xref:Metalama.Patterns.Wpf.DelegateCommandExecution> object.

 ## Background commands

 By default, the implementation method of the command is executed in the foreground thread.
 You can dispatch its execution to a background thread by setting the <xref:Metalama.Patterns.Wpf.CommandAttribute.Background?text=CommandAttribute.Background> property to `true`.
 This will work for implementation methods returning both `void` or a `Task`.

 In both cases, the `[Command]` aspect generates a property of type <xref:Metalama.Patterns.Wpf.AsyncDelegateCommand>.